How does your inbox make you feel?

 The solution is "automatic triage" that groups your emails by type.
 And unlike manually filing messages in folders, you needn't lift a finger!

 In an untriaged inbox, urgent emails hide in a deluge of Google Doc notifications.
 FYIs obscure time-sensitive opportunities.
 Calendar invites push critical messages ever deeper into your inbox.

 If you reply to emails in the order they appear, your brain constantly changes gears.
-You flick back and forth between projects, alternate between brief acknowledgements and in-depth replies, and flip from updating your team to replying to mom.
+You flick back and forth between projects, alternate between brief acknowledgments and in-depth replies, and flip from updating your team to replying to Mom.

 This is task-switching — and it costs you valuable time.

 Automatic triage is like using folders, but with zero effort.
 You can tackle emails in batches, with minimal task-switching and maximum speed.